oasis-tcs/openc2-jadn/outline.md

 * **table**, a map from a domain of keys to a domain of values that have the same semantics.
 * **struct**, a map from a domain of keys as defined by the specification to a domain of values that have semantics bound to the key.
 * **record**, an ordered map from keys that have positions to values that have positionally-defined semantics, as detailed in the structure definition.

 ### 2.2.
+Type Definitions

+JADN type definitions provide:
+* Value constraints (enumerations, size and value ranges, regex patterns, semantic validation keywords)
+* Names for enumerated values and structure fields
+* Structure composition styles similar to CDDL
+* Serialization options
+A JADN type definition consists of:

+1. **TypeName:** the name of the type being defined
+2. **BaseType:** the name of the built-in type (from this section) of the type being defined
+3. **TypeOptions:** a list of zero or more options applicable to the type being defined
+4. **TypeDescription:** an optional comment describing the type
+5. **Fields:** if applicable to BaseType, a list of one or more field definitions

+A JADN field defintion consists of:
+1. **ID:** the integer identifier of the field
+2. **FieldName:** the name of the field

+### 2.2.
 Value Constraints